MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ms.date: 12/01/2023
 ---

-# Glossary of terms in Dynamics 365 business processes
+# Glossary of Dynamics 365 business processes terms

 This article defines some of the common terms and terms that are specific to Dynamics 365 that are used in the business process guidance on Microsoft Learn.
 It includes guidelines such as capitalization.